Faith1Matara/Faith1Matara/README.md

 - I enjoy writing code, building user interfaces, and creating technical documentation.
 - I have experience in frontend web development using HTML, CSS, and JavaScript.
 - I have experience using various tools and frameworks such as React and Bootstrap.
-- I am proficient in technical writing and creating user manuals, online help systems, and API documentation.
+- I am proficient in technical writing and creating user manuals and online help systems.
 - I have experience working with version control systems such as Git.

 ## Tech Stack